alphaaleph/wolfpack/README.md

 ## Ammo Pool
 A pool pattern is being used to manage the character's ammo.
+Currently, each character can only fire as much ammo as allowed at one time.
+Once the ammo leaves the screen, or explodes by hitting another character, the ammo is returned to the pool.
+These are the current amounts for ach character:

+* destroyer has 5 deep charges allocated
+* uboat has 3 torpedos allocated
+* u103 has 8 torpedos allocated